rdwinter2/hello-world-20190522/README.md

     *         replacementId  Optional unique identifier of the replacement subordinate resource *
     * @return HTTP 200 OK                    if the "Hello World" was replaced successfully
+    *         HTTP 202 Accepted              if the request has been accepted, but the processing is not complete
     *         HTTP 400 Bad Request           if domain validation of the [[ReplaceHelloWorldRequest]] failed
     *         HTTP 401 Unauthorized          if JSON Web Token is missing
     *         HTTP 403 Forbidden             if authorization failure (use 404 if authz failure shouldn't be revealed)